 - Stay Put: Keeps events geographically fixed in a location, which may result in event measures changing on modified portions of routes

-- Snap: Reassigns (or snaps) events to reassigned or dominant routes on modified portions of routes
+- Snap: Reassigns (or snaps) events to dominant routes on modified portions of routes

 - Move: Keeps event measures fixed, which may result in events geographically moving on modified portions of routes

 - Retire: Retires events on portions of routes that change

 Event locks are a capability in Roads and Highways for Desktop conflict prevention that allow a user to prevent other users from editing events for an event layer on a specific route.
 When events for an event layer on a route are locked, only the user with the lock can edit those events on the route in the version the lock was acquired.
 Other users can acquire event locks for the same route on a different event layer, if needed.
 To acquire an event lock, a user must first reconcile with the lock root version.
 To release an event lock, the user needs to post changes to the locked events to the lock root version.
 If any event locks exist for a route, no users can edit the route until all event locks are released.

 Linear or point events that reside outside the geodatabase where the ALRS is configured.
 When registered, Roads and Highways creates a read-only connection to the source data to create an event feature layer using the source table as the authoritative source.